vishvAsa/notes/sapiens/branches/Aryan/kentum/mediterranian/french/articles/weber-peasants_1900/1_WAY_THINGS_WERE/04_ALONE_WITH_ONES_FELLOWS.md

 Similarly, in a notorious court case in Ardèche in 1842 all witnesses swore, despite convincing evidence to the contrary, that they had seen nothing.
 Their testimony gave rise to the saying "Sous dé Lonas, ei rèn vis" (I'm from Lonas, and I've seen naught), later applied also to the village of Lussas, whose inhabitants reenacted the comedy some years later (Pierre Charrié, Folklore du Bas-Vivarais, p.
 248).

-Alone with One's Fellows

 [[45]]

 on Lozère and Aveyron, that often you could not even get anything at an inn.

 In 1840 an officer described the inhabitants of the area around Clamecy as stupid, for they could never give him a straight answer when he asked where the roads led.
 In the Mézenc area near Saint-Agrève any stranger in city clothes could only be there to serve a writ or collect taxes.
 "The peasant is extremely suspicious, a stranger can expect no help from him even for money, and the most insignificant questions seldom receive an answer."

-The writer of this particular report was taken for a sorcerer when he drew a plan of Castelnau in Lot-et-Garonne, was arrested by a group of armed men, and was released only after a deal of tribulations.
-Did the hostile yokels really take him for a sorcerer?
-Half a century later an artist sketching near Sarlat would be asked by an anxious peasant why he should take an interest in his house: "Is it for the Revenue you are working?”13
+The writer of this particular report was taken for a sorcerer
+when he drew a plan of Castelnau in Lot-et-Garonne,
+was arrested by a group of armed men,
+and was released only after a deal of tribulations.
+Did the hostile yokels really take him for a sorcerer?  +++(5)+++

+Half a century later an artist sketching near Sarlat
+would be asked by an anxious peasant why he should take an interest in his house:
+"Is it for the Revenue you are working?”13 +++(4)+++

 In Brittany the natives, as they were still described until the Third Republic, appeared amenable enough but unforthcoming.

-"They do not speak French, and do not want to speak French, and you cannot get any information out of them," reported one officer from Morbihan in 1873.
+> "They do not speak French, and do not want to speak French, and you cannot get any information out of them,"

+reported one officer from Morbihan in 1873.
 Even in the Dinan countryside of Côtes-du-Nord, where only French was spoken, the natives "greet strangers with suspicion and nearly always refuse to give them whatever information they may need" (1877).
 As late as the 1890's an English traveler in the Tarn valley was repeatedly taken for some sort of spy and asked for his papers.
-He found people between Albi and Saint-Affrique and especially between Arthès and Millau exceedingly rude, treating all strangers with suspicion.
-Suspicious and closed with strangers, open and frank only with his peers, was the way a local scholar described his fellow Périgourdins, yet "only speak his language and acquaintance is made."
+He found people between Albi and Saint-Affrique and especially between Arthès and Millau exceedingly rude,
+treating all strangers with suspicion.

+Suspicious and closed with strangers, open and frank only with his peers,
+was the way a local scholar described his fellow Périgourdins,
+yet "only speak his language and acquaintance is made."
 But this was easier said than done.
 No wonder, since the difficulties of communication were so great, that all strangers French or English remained "foreigners."

 [[14]]